pulumi/docs/reference/pkg/python/pulumi_packet/index.md

 <dl class="attribute">
 <dt id="pulumi_packet.Device.facility">
 <code class="descname">facility</code><em class="property"> = None</em><a class="headerlink" href="#pulumi_packet.Device.facility" title="Permalink to this definition">¶</a></dt>
 <dd><p>The facility in which to create the device.
-To find the facility code, visit [Facilities API docs](<a class="reference external" href="https://www.packet.net/developers/api/#facilities">https://www.packet.net/developers/api/#facilities</a>), set your API auth token in the top of the page and see JSON from the API response.</p>
+To find the facility code, visit <a class="reference external" href="https://www.packet.net/developers/api/#facilities">Facilities API docs</a>, set your API auth token in the top of the page and see JSON from the API response.</p>
 </dd></dl>

 <dl class="attribute">
 <dt id="pulumi_packet.Device.hardware_reservation_id">
 <code class="descname">hardware_reservation_id</code><em class="property"> = None</em><a class="headerlink" href="#pulumi_packet.Device.hardware_reservation_id" title="Permalink to this definition">¶</a></dt>
-<dd><p>The id of hardware reservation where you want this device deployed, or <cite>next-available</cite> if you want to pick your next available reservation automatically.</p>
+<dd><p>The id of hardware reservation where you want this device deployed, or <code class="docutils literal notranslate"><span class="pre">next-available</span></code> if you want to pick your next available reservation automatically.</p>
 </dd></dl>

 <dl class="attribute">